-First, your child will need to study hard and take the courses in middle school and high school that will help him or her succeed in college-level courses.
+First, your child will need to study hard and take the courses in middle school and high school that will help them succeed in college-level courses.
 OKcollegestart.org provides information about college course requirements.
 Second, it is important for you and your child to try to put money aside for college and be well informed about sources of financial aid for college.
 Learn more at Oklahoma Money Matters.

-In addition to academics, start looking at your financial situation and how much your family will be able to contribute to your child's education.
+In addition to academics, start looking at your financial situation and how much your family will be able to contribute to your child’s education.
 Look into college savings plans, such as the Oklahoma 529 education savings plan, which offers tax advantages, a low start-up investment of $25, and contributions as small as $25 per investment option per pay period through payroll deduction.

 Also, start researching grants and scholarships that may require that your child apply while still in middle school.
 For more information, click on the Financial Aid link on the left.